gaehlerm/SoftwareEngineering/README.md

 At the same time there are some cases where you can consider using a logger.

 - For non-deterministic software it may be useful.
 For example, if you have several programs that communicate asynchronously with each other, as in microservices.
-All kind of conditions may occur that you didn’t think of.
+All kind of race conditions may occur that you didn’t think of.
 Depending on the temporal order of the messages being sent.
 A logger may help you to trace back the source of a bug.
 - In a GUI the logger could store all the actions performed by the user.
 This may also be helpful if the user finds a bug.
 - And finally, a logger may be helpful for the user to send in auto created error reports if something went wrong.
 He can just click a button to send in an error report with all relevant data and doesn’t have to bother writing such a report by himself.
 This may be very useful as errors are almost inevitable and the users are a very helpful group to test your software.
 As long as the bugs are not too subtle or too serious.